ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

     bio: Gary has an impressive 40 years of experience and is our technical wizard with his wealth of knowledge in wire and cable assemblies.
 Since joining 5 years ago, he has transformed the way we win new business, by working with customers and supporting them with project design development.
-He also ensures that the transition from engineering out to production runs absolutely seamless and that we have built a solid relationship with the customer.
+He ensures that the transition from engineering out to production runs absolutely seamless and that we have built a solid relationship with the customer.
       Gary is a devoted grandfather and enjoys hiking and rock climbing - he also loves a bit of rock music!
     image: /img/team9-1-.png
     interests:
       - hiking